Divs2211/Streamlit/README.md

 # Streamlit
-This is an streamllit deploy repo
+This is an streamllit deploy app